lcnewton/CSC120-A3-leo/README.md

 You may expand this list if you wish.

 ## Interface
 `Conversation.java` must implement the `Chatbot.java` interface.
 For this assignment, we've given you skeleton code that "implements" each method in the interface (currently each method does nothing) and provides Javadoc comments for each method.
-Your job is to modify the body of each method to complete its task.
+Your job is to modify the body of each method to complete its task-- this includes the `Conversation` constructor, which should not expect any parameters.
 The purpose of this skeleton code is to help you think about solving this assignment in an object-oriented way.
 Pay attention to the call signatures and Javadoc comment for each method; they tell you the return and parameters, and give a brief description of the method's task.

 ## Hints
 Start early on this assignment to give yourself plenty of time to plan and implement your program.
 Although you may have written a similar program before, many things are different with Java.